 Cities That Are Getting WNBA Expansion Teams

-So far, three cities have been awarded WNBA expansion teams: San Francisco, Toronto and Portland, Oregon.
-Each of those cities also has an existing NBA team: the Golden State Warriors, Toronto Raptors and Portland Trail Blazers.
+So far, six cities have been awarded WNBA expansion teams: San Francisco, Toronto, Portland, Cleveland, Detroit and Philadelphia.
+Each of those cities also have an existing NBA team: the Golden State Warriors, Toronto Raptors, Portland Trail Blazers, Cleveland Cavaliers, Detroit Pistons and Philadelphia 76ers.

 Let’s take a look at the details of each of these new teams: